Back to Silas S. Brown's home page

 4 stream tcp nowait nobody /bin/cat cat /weather.txt

 ConclusionI won't go into silly nationalistic squabbles about the Web being invented by a Brit working in Europe whereas Gopher was American---if anyone feels tempted to use Gopher's general inability to display non-English languages as an anti-American joke, please remember that quite a few Americans were involved in designing Unicode and other multilingual standards, so they're not all ignorant.
 There are also potential political points about Gopher having had stricter licensing in its early years, but America isn't the only place with plenty of lawyers and they did eventually GPL it.
-But it does seem that the Gopher protocol would fall on technical points alone, and that its enthusiasts would be better off promoting low-bandwidth and "text-friendly" websites.
+But it does seem that the Gopher protocol would fall on technical points alone, and that its enthusiasts would be better off promoting low-bandwidth and "text-friendly" websites, or perhaps using Gemini if they want the thrill of building something simpler than the Web.

 All material © Silas S. Brown unless otherwise stated.